-University Union, \$45 annual subscription
+University Union annual subscription \$45

-Sport Association, \$6 annual subscription Students' Union:
+Sport Association, annual subscription \$6

-Students enrolling in full-time courses, \$14 annual subscription

-Students enrolling in part-time courses and miscellaneous subjects, \$11 annual subscription
+Students' Union Students enrolling in full-time courses, annual subscription Students enrolling in part time courses and miscellaneous subjects, annual subscription \$14 \$11

-Miscellaneous, \$25 annual fee.
+Miscellaneous annual fee \$25

-The fee is used to finance expenses generally of a capital nature relating to student activities.
-Funds are allocated to the various student bodies for projects recommended by the Student Affairs Committee and approved by the University Council.
+The fee is used to finance expenses generally of a capital nature relating to student activities and amenities.
+Funds are allocated to the various student bodies for projects recommended by the Student Affairs.
+Committee, and approved by the University Council.